TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

    .. method:: load_extension(path)

-      This routine loads a SQLite extension from a shared library.
+      This routine loads a SQLite extension kutoka a shared library.
 You have to enable extension loading with :meth:`enable_load_extension` before you can use this routine.